- Advice for your Mekong cruise

 One of Asia’s longest rivers, the mighty Mekong snakes its way some 3,000 miles from its source on the Tibetan plateau to its vast delta in the South China Sea, along the way providing irrigation, drinking water, food and a transport artery for millions of people.

 Riviera Travel’s 15-day ‘A Journey on the Mekong’ voyage through Cambodia and Vietnam is a fascinating way to experience all the colour of local life along the river.
 Water buffalo pull ploughs across emerald-green paddy fields, while locals in conical hats work the fields and excited kids run along the bank, waving at the boat.
-There are intricate temples, colonial towns, floating markets and 21st-century cities to explore.
+There are intricate temples, colonial towns and 21st-century cities to explore.
 Here are ten tips to prepare you for your Mekong adventure.

 It may rain – but this is no bad thing